furkanmtorun/codon.io/README.md

 ## Contribution to the project
 We would be verry happy to see your feedback and contribution on the project.
-If you would like to join, jut let us know :)
+If you would like to join, just let us know :)